-The ranges of hawks vary by location, and by season.
-The rough-legged hawk winters in most of the continental U.S. except the southeast.
+The ranges of hawks vary both by location and by season.
+The rough-legged hawk, for example, winters in most of the continental U.S. except the southeast.
 The Cascades Raptor Center describes its summer breeding range as reaching the far northern parts of Canada and Alaska, separated from the winter range by a wide migration zone.
 You're not likely to see one in the southern range out of season.

 If you're east of the Mississippi River, you might spot a red-shouldered hawk, or a broad-winged hawk with its high-pitched whistling call.
 In western states, you might spot the ferruginous hawk with its rusty-red back, or a sharp-shinned hawk.
 Red-tailed hawks can be spotted almost everywhere in the lower 48 states.

 Buteo hawks like the the red-shouldered hawk tend to have broad wings and short, fanned tails.
-They're usually larger then the accipter hawks like the goshawk, which have shorter wings but longer tails.
+They're usually larger than the Accipter genus hawks like the goshawk, which have shorter wings but longer tails.

 Recognizing Flight Behavior